Quick Answer: What Should A Post-Quantum Cryptography Migration Checklist Include?

 - Lower priority: short-lived, low-sensitivity internal traffic where libraries and platforms will be upgraded naturally before data becomes exposed.

 This scoring keeps the program pragmatic.
 A low-risk internal dashboard should not delay inventory and pilot work for a public API that exchanges long-lived customer data with enterprise clients.
+When older systems score high because they cannot upgrade libraries or certificates safely, use a modernization risk review before choosing a cryptography path.

 3. Plan TLS, API, And Certificate Pilots Carefully